Academic Departments & Programs

 Health Informatics joins the expertise of the U-M School of Public Health in population health, health policy, and individual health behaviors with that of the School of Information in human-centered design and the development, implementation and evaluation of leading-edge information resources.

-Certificate in the Foundations of Public Health (online): Watch a 30-second intro to this premier distance-learning program:
+Certificate in the Foundations of Public Health (online): See why our faculty think our distance-learning program works: